yorickpeterse/yorickpeterse.com/source/articles/what-it-was-like-working-for-gitlab.md

-It's well known that adding more people to a project doesn't necessarily improve productivity and results (see also "The Mythical Man-Month"), and yet almost every western startup with venture capital seems to ignores this, hiring hundreds of developers even if the product doesn't need nearly that many developers.
+It's well known that adding more people to a project doesn't necessarily improve productivity and results (see also "The Mythical Man-Month"), and yet almost every western startup with venture capital seems to ignore this, hiring hundreds of developers even if the product doesn't need nearly that many developers.

 I don't have any data to back this up, but I suspect that most companies don't need more than 20 developers, with some needing 20 to 50 developers, and only a